jeremydhoon/jeremydhoon.github.com/_posts/2013-03-19-abusing-hash-kernels-for-wildly-unprincipled-machine-learning.md

 features in a real-world dataset rarely all share the same data type.
 Fields present in one [instance](http://robotics.stanford.edu/~ronnyk/glossary.html) may be missing in another.
-To easily training a classifier in the real world, we need to be able to convert data in an arbitrary format consisting of mixed of types into a feature vector that a classifier can understand.
+To easily training a classifier on real world data, we need to be able to convert data in an arbitrary format consisting of mixed of types into a feature vector that a classifier can understand.

-Computer scientists working in the area of *text classification* understand this problem quite well, since intances in this area are simply strings of text -- a format far different from traditional feature vectors.
+Computer scientists working in the area of *text classification* understand this problem quite well, since instances in this area are simply strings of text -- a format far different from traditional feature vectors.
 For example, one might wish to classify an email message as "spam" or "ham".
 In order to do so, the text of each email message must be